 To obtain more information or discuss the role in more detail with serving officers, please contact [email protected]

 What is the initial selection process to enter the service under this scheme?

 Download and read through the information in the Detective Entry Overview brochure.
 To download this as a PDF please click here.

-More questions and answers from the Web Chat
+Questions and answers from the June 2020 Web Chat

 Are DCs paid for overtime or allowed TOIL if they need to work extra hours to work within deadlines etc?

 Dc’s are often required to work overtime to deal with operational and workload requirements.
 These extra hours are paid or alternatively can be taken as TOIL.

 Hi, how 'practical' is the detective role in comparison with a constable?
 Is the majority office based?